 At the age of fifty-three, while most men enter their dividend years to reap the benefits of their sowings, Gurudev chose to take a flight back to his ethereal abode.
-By then, the Mahaguru had gathered his disciples of the last 500 years, bestowed upon them the iconic powers of the shiv-parivaar and elevated them to siddh gurus.
-Their spiritual conjunction was his pre-designed plan, almost as if he had signed up for destiny’s train-the-trainer programme!
+By then, the mahaguru had gathered his disciples of the last 500 years, bestowed the iconic powers of the Shiv-parivaar and elevated them to siddh gurus.
+Their spiritual conjunction was his pre-designed plan, almost as if he had signed up for destiny’s train-the-trainers programme!

 The mahaguru’s supernature was not limited by his destiny, but he chose to limit his destiny to express his supernature.
 His limitlessness is still felt at his sthans across the world and at his samadhi in Najafgarh.